GAndanje/skillsportal/README.md

 ```

 ### 7. Authentication
+The server will be listening at port http://localhost:8000
 For testing purposes, you can use the following credentials to log in:
     **Email**: gilbertandanje@gmail.com
     **Password**: 3A8!56kt#sQgYwa